fictionco/fiction/@apps/factor-site/docs/getStarted/configuration/index.md

 }
 ```

 > Anything added to the `variables` property in `factor.config.ts` will be available across your application as an environmental variable.
-For example: `process.env.FACTOR_APP_NAME` will return the name of your application if you've set it as shown above.

 ## Runtime Application Config